junissen/hinder/README.md

 ![alt text](./notes/readmeDocs/loginPage.png "Login")

 The page has a link to the signup page where you can create a new user profile and join an existing group or create a new one.

 ![alt text](./notes/readmeDocs/create_newUser.png "Create New User")

 ![alt text](./notes/readmeDocs/signup_Group.png "Join an existing group or create a new one")

 Once logged in, the main page shows pending and previous pranks and allows members to vote on their favorites.
+Additionally, if the user has pending pranks they will show up as modals upon login.

 ![alt text](./notes/readmeDocs/mainPage.png "Main Page")

-In addition you can send a prank from here or visit group member profile pages.
+In addition you can send a prank from here by pressing the "Send Prank" button:

 ![alt text](./notes/readmeDocs/sendPrank.png "Send Prank")

+Or visit group member profile pages by clicking on their name:

 ![alt text](./notes/readmeDocs/profilePage.png "Profile Page")
 =========